-Why is fish oil no longer a safe and sustainable source of omega-3 fatty acids for dogs?
-I must say, I never expected a simple task like finding and sourcing a safe, balanced and sustainable omega oil supplement for dogs would be so difficult.
-From the outside, sourcing a relatively simple product might seem easy, but sourcing the right and safe omega is like looking for a needle in a haystack.
+From the outside, sourcing a relatively simple product might seem easy, but sourcing the right and safe Omega-3 is like looking for a needle in a haystack.

-Research has shown that their population has been on the rise since the 1950s, and scientists suspect this increase may be a result of climate change and a decrease in the number of squid-eating fish.
+Research has shown that the squid population has been on the rise since the 1950s, and scientists suggest this increase may be a result of climate change and a decrease in the number of squid-eating fish.

 *We found squid met all of our criteria for a quality Omega-3 source: It has a great balance of EPA and DHA with extremely low toxin levels and a steady population rise for over 50 years.

 Calamari (squid) are low on the food chain living only one to two years which makes them super-adaptable to changing ocean conditions and low in toxins and heavy metals.